mjmcnelis/RKM.jl/README.md

 - Explicit and diagonal-implicit Runge-Kutta methods
 - Linear multistep methods (fixed time step only)
+- Adaptive time stepping with a PID controller
 - Jacobian evaluation with finite differences or forward auto-differentiation
-- Adaptive time stepping with a PID controller
+- First-order sensitivity analysis (fixed time step only)
 - Arbitrary float precision and dense output
 - Options to set a timer and display a progress bar
 - High runtime performance and efficient memory usage